 First, I must also check out the available schedules for the exam.
 This exam only held on certain dates every month.
 And there were two different venues: the Bentley campus of Curtin University, and Murdoch University.
 Since my time in Australia was already limited, I had no choice but to undertake the exam in early December.
 I also choose Bentley campus as it was more accessible than Murdoch.

 Then I also must pay the fee to join the exam.
 The price was $50 (Australian Dollar).
-This is quite cheap when compared to the price if I took the exam in Indonesia which is counted in US Dollar!
+This was cheaper than if I took the exam in Indonesia where the fee is counted in US Dollar!
 Registering and paying the exam fee also gave me opportunity to find out where Bentley campus is located.
 From my college, I traveled by bus to Perth station.
 Upon alighting at Horseshoe Bridge, I went to the platform and board the train on Armadale line.
 After several minutes of trip, I disembark at Oats Street station, where from there I caught the bus to Bentley campus.
 The bus traveled through old residential area around this suburb.
 They were mostly middle class housing area.

 Upon arriving at the Bentley campus, I was truly marveled by how vast the campus is.
 Being the main campus of Curtin University, which is the largest in West Australia, it holds virtually every course that the university offers.
 Indeed the size of the campus is probably similar to a small town.
 Although located near the city center, it is actually self-sufficient.
 It has all amenities that needed by students, ranging from class theaters, several libraries, studios, laboratories, lodging, minimarkets, bookstores, café, restaurants, and even its massive football pitch.
 The only thing that was not available is the entertainment.
 For that, students must head into the city.